dizcza/M5ez/README.md

 ### Including themes

 In the `setup()` part of your code, you can include themes from the themes directory.
 If you include multiple themes, the settings menu will show a theme chooser where the user can choose their theme.
-For instance, the M5ez demo program offers both the 'default' and the 'dark' theme as follows:
+For instance, the M5ez demo program offers several themes to use device in a daylight or at night as follows:

 ```
 void setup() {
   #include <themes/default.h>
   #include <themes/dark.h>
+  #include <themes/monoAmber.h>
+  #include <themes/monoDark.h>
+  #include <themes/monoDay.h>
+  #include <themes/monoDayBtn.h>
+  #include <themes/monoNight.h>
   ez.begin();
 }
 ```